francois-roland/AngularFacebook/README.md

-AngularFacebook
+AngularFacebook - with coffee in it
 ===============

-AngularJs module for Facebook API.
+This is a coffee script translation of boynux's AngularFacebook module

 More info at: http://www.boynux.com/angularjs-facebook-integration/